What to do if you find a young Barn Owl

 Healthy young Barn Owls

-Young Barn Owls are normally in the nest right up until they are ready to fly at around 9 weeks old.
+Young Barn Owls are normally in the nest right up until they start flying at around 8 weeks old.
 Barn Owls do not generally feed their young anywhere else.
 So long as one or more young remain in the nest that is where the adults deliver virtually all the food they bring in.
 Adults will normally only feed young on the ground below if the entire brood has fallen.
 Individual young ones that have fallen from the nest are usually ignored and die.

 Therefore, if a young Barn Owl is fit and healthy, it must always be returned to the nest unless there is a very good reason for not doing so.
 You will need to find the exact nest position and make a quick visual assessment of the nest contents.
 If there is a purpose-made owl nestbox at the site do not simply assume that the current nest is in it.
 Similarly, if an adult is in, or flies out of, a particular cavity don’t assume that this is the nest cavity.
 You must check to ensure you have located the actual nest.
 If you place the owlet somewhere other than in its original hatching place it is unlikely to be fed by the adults and will probably die.
 It is vital that the owlet is placed exactly where it hatched.